Uma-Dakshinamoorthy/Image_Analysis/README.md

 ## License

-This a priavte project and using the code is subject to .
+This is a private project and using the code is subject to obtaining express written permission from the owner.
+All unauthorized use is strictly prohibited.
+For more information or to request permission, please contact the owner.

 ## Citation